iyyel/iyyel/README.md

 # Hello, I'm Daniel 👋👨‍💻

-A software engineer with interest in functional and concurrent programming, and software architecture.
+A software engineer interested in functional and concurrent programming, as well as software architecture.

-You can find more information about me on my [site](https://iyyel.io).
+For more information about me, please visit my [website](https://iyyel.io).